sgauthamr2001/MNIST_picoRV32/mnist_nn/README.md

 ```sh
 $ make
 ```
-Just typing the above command (while you are in the `mnits_nn` folder, not inside one of the subfolders) will take care of compiling and running with iverilog.
+Just typing the above command (while you are in the `mnist_nn` folder, not inside one of the subfolders) will take care of compiling and running with iverilog.

 **WARNING**: This is *horrendously* slow - it takes about 4-5 *minutes* to run on the default input image, which is just a single 28 x 28 MNIST image.